wuolong/wuolong.github.io/emacs/emacs-package.md

   - `x` to execute marked actions.
 - `M-x package-install` to install a package.
 - `M-x package-upgrade-all` to upgrade all packages.
 - `M-x package-autoremove` to delete obsoleted packages.
+I found that this is not entirely reliable and sometimes removes package still needed.

 All installed packages are automatically added to the custom-set variable `package-selected-packages`.